Leo3418/leo3418.github.io/collections/_posts/en/2021-08-01-ebuild-repos-testing-solution.md

 and to make sure they are ready to be piped into ebuild-commander.
 This is a Bash trick for obtaining the body of a function.
-Assuming `run_test` has been defined as a function, `type run_test` prints a description of it and its body with curly braces, and `sed '1,3d;$d` removes the first three lines plus the last line from the input to it.
+Assuming `run_test` has been defined as a function, `type run_test` prints a description of it and its body with curly braces, and `sed '1,3d;$d` strips the first three lines plus the last line from the input to it.

 ```